mqcmd196/dotfiles/README.md

 M-] : Move to the end of the paragraph behind the point

 M-h : Place a point and mark before or after the paragraph with the point or the paragraph following the point

+C-x C-M-+, C-x C-M-=, C-x C-M-- or C-x C-M-0, or scroll the mouse wheel with both the Ctrl and Meta modifiers pressed : Change the sizes of the fonts globally

 `lsp-workspace-restart` : Reload lsp at current workspace.
 It is convenient after the build